Set up detailed transfer stations

 3. Select and assign.

-In the system editor, the difference becomes apparent: the control valve now regulates no longer on a fixed temperature difference, but on the supply temperature of the secondary side.
-This corresponds to the control scheme actually used in district heating networks.
+In the plant editor, the difference becomes apparent: the control valve now regulates no longer on a fixed temperature difference, but on the supply temperature of the secondary side.
+This corresponds to the control scheme actually used in district and long-distance heating networks.

 Logarithmic temperature difference calculated from primary and secondary side